smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 Perl supports arrays, hashes, and references using which you can code in very powerful ways without thinking deeply about data structures or algorithms.
-Most CPAN modules give you both a functional style as well as the object oriented one.
+Most CPAN modules give you both a procedural style as well as the object oriented one.
 By giving you that choice, you can pretty much do your task your own way.